ssc20/obsidian_shuo/Obsidian Vault/Spaces/Home/CS50/CS50 Notes.md

 	- we pass in 4 arguments,
 		- a pointer to the location where we are going to store information
 		- how large each unit of information will be
-		- how many units of information  e want to acquire
+		- how many units of information  want to acquire
 		- from which file we want to get them

 ```c